mshmoustafa/FTPY/README.md

 Command: get index.html
 ```

-Note on binary vs. ascii: `get` currently uses the binary transfer mode for all downloads, but I plan on making the script detect common ascii files and use the ascii transfer mode for them.
+Note on binary vs. ascii: `get` currently uses the binary transfer mode for all downloads.

 #### put - Upload a file to the server